Nethereum/Nethereum.Templates.Siwe/README.md

 ## Authenticating a User
 To authentication a user, the signed message will be sent to the Rest API.
-The whole message need to be validated,
+In this example the whole message is validated as follows:

 ```csharp
 [AllowAnonymous]